CristhianMotoche/cristhianmotoche.github.io/contact.markdown

 title: About
 ---

-I'm a Systems Engineering student from Quito, Ecuador.
-I started this blog post page to improve my writting skills, and because I want to share what I know with you.
+I'm a Software Developer from Quito, Ecuador.
+I started this blog post page to improve my writting skills, and because I wanted to share what I know.
 I will be adding some blog posts ocassionally.
-Perhaps I will write something interesting for you, so be careful.
+I may write something interesting, so be careful.

-You can find me:
+You can find me at:

 **Twitter**: